 Bananas Benefit Heart Health

-Bananas have a robust amount of potassium.
+A major benefit of eating bananas is getting a robust amount of potassium.
 Studies suggest that potassium promotes better heart health and blood pressure.
 A large meta-analysis which included 247,510 participants, and a follow between 5-19 years, found that daily consumption of 1.3–1.4 grams of potassium was associated with 21% lower risk of stroke [R].

 Additionally, bananas contain powerful plant compounds, such as carotenoids and flavonoids, which have also been associated with lower risk of chronic disease [R].